gogs/docs/en-US/installation/README.md

 ### Install database

-Based on your choice, install one of supported databases or skip this step:
+Based on your choice, install one of the supported databases (or skip this step):

 - [MySQL](http://dev.mysql.com/downloads/mysql/) (Engine: INNODB)
 - [PostgreSQL](http://www.postgresql.org/download/)

 **REMEMBER** Please use `scripts/mysql.sql` to create a database called `gogs` (default).
 If you create it manually, make sure the encoding is `utf8mb4`.

-### Install other requirements
+### Install additional requirements

 #### Mac OS X

-Assume you've installed [Homebrew](http://brew.sh/) already:
+Assuming you have [Homebrew](http://brew.sh/) already installed:

 ```sh
 $ brew update